ScaleChain/scalechain/docs/blockchain-compression.md

 <Sig1> <Sig2> <redeem script>
 ```

-# Plan
+# Plans
 ## Replace redudant data with a shorter symbols.
-There are some redundant data in Bitcoin blockchain.
+There are redundant data in Bitcoin blockchain such as transaction hash.
+Find out how many redundant data we have today, and see if there is any feasible solution to reduce blockchain size.

 ## Write block data in columnar layout.
 Currently, blockchain data is written in row wise layout.
-Ex> A block comes and another block comes.
-A transaction comes, and then another transaction comes.
+Ex> A block come and another block comes on a block file.
+A transaction comes, and then another transaction comes in a block.

 I am thinking about writing data in columnar layout to compress data.